PointCloudYC/CTS/README.md

 # Towards Classification of Architectural Styles of Traditional Settlements using DL: A Dataset, a New Framework, and Its Interpretability

-Authors: Qing HAN, Chao YIN*, Yuan Liu, Yunyuan DENG, Peilin LIU
+Authors: Qing HAN, Chao YIN*, Yunyuan DENG, Peilin LIU

 To be released soon, stay tuned.